Daddoo-Dev/crypticdash/docs/FAQ.md

 **A:** All data is stored on GitHub in your repositories.
 CrypticDash only caches data locally on your device.

 ### Q: Does CrypticDash have access to my code?
-**A:** CrypticDash only reads TODO.md files and repository metadata.
+**A:** CrypticDash only reads To-Do files and repository metadata.
 It cannot access your source code.

 ### Q: Are my GitHub credentials secure?
 **A:** Yes!
 Credentials are stored locally on your device and encrypted.
 They're never sent to external servers.

 ### Q: Can CrypticDash modify my repositories?
-**A:** CrypticDash can only modify TODO.md files in repositories you've explicitly selected.
+**A:** CrypticDash can only modify To-Do files in repositories you've explicitly selected.
 It cannot modify any other files.

 ## 🚨 Troubleshooting